 The maintenance for a fiberglass pool differs from vinyl or concrete pools, primarily due to the materials used and how they react to the water, chemicals, and elements.
 Fiberglass is an incredibly durable material, and while it may need resurfacing eventually, it can last decades when properly maintained.

 Surface Coating, Debris, and Contaminants

-Also, keep in mind that a fiberglass pool features several layers of material that make it extremely durable wherever you install it on your property, even if that’s near trees or in full sun.
-Concrete and vinyl require patching and resurfacing much more often than fiberglass, and vinyl is increasingly prone to punctures and leakage over time.
+Also, keep in mind that a fiberglass pool features several layers of material that make it highly durable wherever you install it on your property, even if that’s near trees or in full sun.
+Concrete and vinyl require patching and resurfacing much more frequently than fiberglass, and vinyl is increasingly prone to punctures and leakage over time.
 You can read my article on resurfacing costs for more information.

 Necessary Cleaning and Pool Care